ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     {{resource-access-rights}}.
 If included, this MUST reflect the rights associated with the issued access token.
 These rights MAY vary from what was requested by the client instance.
-    `REQUIRED`.
+    REQUIRED.

 `expires_in` (integer):
 : The number of seconds in
     which the access will expire.
 The client instance MUST NOT use the access token past this time.
-An RS MUST NOT accept an access token past this time.
 Note that the access token MAY be revoked by the AS or RS at any point prior to its expiration.
     OPTIONAL.